-Depreciation is determined using the straight-line method over the following estimated useful lives of the capital assets:
+Capital Assets (Continued) -Depreciation is determined using the straight-line method over the following estimated useful lives of the capital assets:

-Buildings and improvements Heavy trucks Equipment 5-40 years 10 years 3-10 years
+Buildings and improvements 5-40 years Heavy trucks 10 years Equipment 3-10 years

 Long-Term Debt - In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities.
 In the governmental fund financial statements, the face amount of debt issued is reported as other financing sources.
-Long-term issuance costs are recognized as a debt service expenditure in the current period in both the government-wide financial statements and the governmental financial statements.
+Long-term issuance costs are recognized as debt service expenditures in the current period in both the government-wide financial statements and the governmental financial statements.

-Deferred Outflows of Resources and Deferred Inflows of Resources - In addition to assets and liabilities, the statement of financial position and the governmental fund balance sheet may report separate sections of deferred outflows of resources and deferred inflows of resources.
+Deferred Outflows of Resources and Deferred Inflows of Resources - In addition to assets and liabilities, the statement of net position and the governmental fund balance sheet may report separate sections of deferred outflows of resources and deferred inflows of resources.

 Deferred outflows of resources represent a consumption of net position (or fund balance) that applies to a future period which will not be recognized as an outflow of resources until that time.
-The District does not have any item in this category.
+The District does not have any items in this category.

 Deferred inflows of resources represent an acquisition of net position (or fund balance) that applies to a future period which will not be recognized as an inflow of resources until that time.
-The District has one type of item that qualify for reporting in this category.
+The District has one type of item that qualifies for reporting in this category.
 Unearned revenue - property taxes arises only under the modified accrual basis of accounting and is only reported in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from property taxes.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.

 Reservations of Fund Balance - Unassigned fund balances are available for any purpose; these amounts can be reported only in the District's general fund.
-Non-spendable fund balance includes amounts that cannot be spent because it is not in spendable form or is not expected to be converted into cash.
-Non-spendable fund balance at September 30, 2015 and 2014 includes \$20,518 and \$5,393, respectively, of prepaid expenses to be consumed in future periods.
+Assigned fund balance includes amounts that are intended to be used for specific purposes but are neither considered restricted or committed.
+Fund balance may be assigned by formal action of the Board of Commissioners.
+At September 30, 2016, \$107,715 was assigned for capital outlay.
+There were no assigned funds at September 30, 2015.
+The non-spendable fund balance includes amounts that cannot be spent because it is not in spendable form or is not expected to be converted into cash.
+Non-spendable fund balance at September 30, 2016 and 2015 includes \$8,125 and \$20,518, respectively, of prepaid expenses to be consumed in future periods.